 To: Faculty in Divisions I and II

-I am pleased to announce the continuation of a program that provides summer research assistance to Division I and II faculty.
-The goal of this program is to encourage and enhance student-faculty collaboration on faculty research projects, as well as fostering a climate of student summer research here on our campus.
+I am pleased to announce the continuation of a program that provides summer research assistance to our Division I and II faculty members.
+This program is funded in large part by a generous gift from the Class of 1957, with the intent to encourage and enhance in person student-faculty collaboration on our faculty members research projects, as well as fostering a climate of summer research here on our campus.

-Faculty members apply to work with current first-years, sophomores, and juniors.
-This year the program will run from Monday, June 10 through Friday, August 16 and the student stipend will be $460 per week—up to a maximum of ten weeks of full-time work.
+Faculty members can apply to work with current first-years, sophomores, and juniors.
+This year the program will run from Monday, June 15 – Friday August 21, and the student stipend will be $460 per week—with a maximum of ten weeks of full-time work.

-Student participation in summer faculty research projects must be substantial and significant so as to provide authentic involvement in academic research.
+In order to qualify for this funding, student participation in your summer research project must be substantial and significant enough to provide authentic involvement in your academic research.
 Projects comprised largely of clerical or background work performed by students will not be funded.
-There is no residency requirement but it is expected that students will spend a substantial amount of their time at Williams along with the faculty member they are working with.
+There is also an expectation that students will spend a substantial amount of regularly scheduled time on campus along with the faculty member they are supporting.

 Click here to link to the PeopleSoft application.
 Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants.
 You will then be prompted to complete a short application and to attach a one-page project description.
 The following information is required.

-- Start date, end date, and total number of weeks for the research project (10 weeks maximum, but shorter periods are fine; the stipend level assumes a full-time 40-hour work week; student vacation weeks do not count as paid time).
+- The start date, end date, and the total number of weeks for the research project (10 weeks maximum, but shorter periods are fine).

-- Will the student require housing?
-On-campus accommodations are provided free of charge from Monday, June 10 @ 2:00 p.m. through Saturday, August 17 @ 12:00 noon.
-Please make every effort to schedule work with students within this timeframe as housing during the early and late summer “transitional” periods will be very limited this year.
+Will the student require housing?
+On-campus accommodations are provided free of charge from Monday, June 15 @ 2:00 p.m. through Saturday, August 22 @ 12:00 noon.
+Please make every effort to schedule work with students within this timeframe as housing during the early and late summer “transitional” periods is limited.
 The Dean of the Faculty’s office cannot broker special housing arrangements outside of these dates.
 All students who live on campus are required to participate in one of the meal plans, which are offered to them at economical rates.
 The summer research program does not pay for student meals even if they decline the free housing.